What Can AI Identify from a Photo?

 What can AI identify from a photo?
 AI can recognize visible objects, products, plants, animals, text, logos, landmarks, foods, insects, and materials when the image is clear.
 Results are ranked suggestions, not guaranteed facts, so high-stakes identifications should be checked with a second source.

-What Is What Can AI Identify from a Photo?
+What AI Can Identify from a Photo

 AI photo identification is the process of labeling or matching visible subjects in an image.
 It uses image recognition to compare shapes, colors, textures, text, logos, and object patterns against learned examples.